Ecclesiastical court

-An ecclesiastical court, also called court Christian or court spiritual, is any of certain courts having jurisdiction mainly in spiritual or religious matters.
-In the Middle Ages, these courts had much wider powers in many areas of Europe than before the development of nation states.
-They were experts in interpreting canon law, a basis of which was the Corpus Juris Civilis of Justinian, which is considered the source of the civil law legal tradition.
+In organized Christianity, an ecclesiastical court, also called court Christian or court spiritual, is any of certain non-adversarial courts conducted by church-approved officials having jurisdiction mainly in spiritual or religious matters.
+Historically, they interpret or apply canon law.
+One of its primary bases was the Corpus Juris Civilis of Justinian, which is also considered the source of the civil law legal tradition.